mobfarm/FastPdfKit/README.md

 Activated libraries won't be pushed here if not expressly requested Feel free to comment on the [Support Site](http://support.fastpdfkit.com)

+### Update 2.0.3 (August 10th, 2011)
+* Fixed a bug in the transformation returned on double page mode for page with an angle not equal to 0.
+* Added guard to iOS 4.x only methods.

 ### Update 2.0.2 (August 09th, 2011)
 * Added support to link annotation with Remote Go-To actions.
 * Updated manual with latest methods.